mozilla-ai/mzai-platform/README.md

 ### 5. External Deps

-You need Kubeflow Pipelines and Gardener working.
-For gardener, please relate to https://github.com/mozilla-ai/workflow-composer.
+You need Kubeflow Pipelines and Workflow Composer working.
+For Workflow Composer, please relate to https://github.com/mozilla-ai/workflow-composer.

 For KFP, I've got it running locally in kind , and I've done the following port forward: